samyunwei/LearnPython/README.md

 # LearnPython

-These are the files when are LearnPython.
+These are the files when I was learning Python.